 Seriously, y’all…how easy is that?!

 Served over golden egg noodles and sprinkled with more fresh parsley, this Ground Beef Stroganoff is the epitome of simple, scrumptious comfort food.
-It makes a perfect family dinner but it’s also delicious enough to serve to guests.
-I guarantee that everyone will be fighting over the leftovers…if you’re lucky enough to end up with any!

 - If you prefer to turn this into a complete one-pot recipe, you can cook your egg noodles directly in your stroganoff instead of boiling them in a separate pot.
 Just double the amount of beef broth and stir in 6 ounces (about one-third of a 16-ounce bag) of egg noodles.
-Bring to a boil, reduce to a simmer, cover, and cook for 10 to 15 minutes (stirring occasionally), until the noodles are tender and the sauce is thickened.
+Bring to a boil, reduce to a simmer, and cover.
+Cook for 10 to 15 minutes (stirring occasionally), until the noodles are tender and the sauce is thickened.
 Watch the liquid and add a bit more broth if the noodles absorb all of it before they’re finished cooking.
 After the noodles are done, proceed with the recipe by stirring in the mushrooms, sour cream, and parsley.

 - Keep in mind that if you end up with leftovers, however, separately boiled noodles will retain a better texture when reheating later.
 Noodles cooked into the stroganoff have a tendency to absorb all of the extra sauce when it comes to leftovers.